cyarleque/Hellow-world/README.md

 # News:
-This repository was created to present some ads and nwes about all the researches and online projects have been developing by Christian Yarleque
+This repository was created to present some ads and news about all the researches and online projects have been developing by Christian Yarleque